nrwl/nx/docs/generated/cli/login.md

 ---
 title: 'login - CLI command'
-description: 'Login to Nx Cloud.'
+description: 'Login to Nx Cloud.
+This command is an alias for [`nx-cloud login`](/ci/reference/nx-cloud-cli#npx-nxcloud-login).'
 ---

 # login

 Login to Nx Cloud.
+This command is an alias for [`nx-cloud login`](/ci/reference/nx-cloud-cli#npx-nxcloud-login).

 ## Usage